-Week 5: Characterization (9/24)
+Week 5: Characterization (9/23)

-Reading: Chapter 4 in WF, "Tandolfo the Great" by Richard Bausch, "Bullet in the Brain" by Tobias Wolff (both in WF).
+Reading: "Tandolfo the Great" by Richard Bausch, "Bullet in the Brain" by Tobias Wolff

 To think about: What do you think about the different methods of direct presentation?
 What does Burroway mean by "indirect" character presentation?
 Find an example of direct character presentation and an example of indirect character presentation in each story and be prepared to discuss in class.